 However, it obviously excels within a Mydlink system where you can have it combine with other D-Link kit to automate based on a range of factors.
 You can have things turned on or off based on your location, for example - such as when you leave the house.
 Or you could trigger the plug to power up a lamp when a D-Link security camera notices some activity.

 However, you're not resigned to just teaming it up with other D-Link devices - there's Alexa and Google Assistant compatibility too, along with all of the delights that IFTTT offers up.
+Word of warning: This model is no longer available in the US, and is only available in the UK.

 - Mydlink app is great